What NOT to do when visiting Australia

-“Don’t be a tosser!” is plastered across billboards, a catch-phrase that features in government funded ads on the telly, as surely you’d have to be a tosser to toss your trash on any available surface.
+“Don’t be a tosser!” is plastered across billboards, a catch-phrase that features in government funded ads on the telly.
+Surely you’d have to be a tosser to toss your trash on any available surface?

 Either way, please help in keeping Australia beautiful, by disposing of your rubbish in a thoughtful manner.
 It won’t go unappreciated.
 I know I’ll be there in spirit, silently applauding you.